PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/app-constants/+page.md

 ## App constants vs page constants
 In the previous tutorial you learned what page constants are, and how to use them.
 Page constants are great, but they have one big limitation: a page constant can only be used on the page that created it.
 Sometimes we want to re-use a value on multiple different pages, and then it's better to use an *app constant* instead, since all different pages have access to all app constants.

-Below we have an example of an app that uses the same hardcoded value (the name of the app, `InfoApp`) at multiple diffrefent pages, including on multiple different pages.
+Below we have an example of an app that uses the same hardcoded value (the name of the app, `InfoApp`) on multiple different pages.

+::: tip

 ```js baga-show-editor-code
 class InfoApp extends App{